Diffeotopy groups of non-compact 4-manifolds: Proof of Theorem

 \end{proof} Now we can prove the general version of this result.
 As in the proof of Theorem \ref{new}, most of the techinques we will use to prove Theorem \ref{new1} come from the proof of Lemma \ref{theorem3}.

 In the statement we use the term \emph{universal behavior}.
 This indicates that the smoothings of $M \setminus S$ satisfy a property similar to the one of $\mathcal{R}_U$ with respect to diffeotopy groups.
 Lemma \ref{theorem3} is analogous to Lemma \ref{Gompf2}.
 This is because both $M \setminus p$ and $\mathbb{R}^4$ have a single end.
 Under the assumptions of Lemma \ref{theorem3}, the diffeotopy group at infinity $\mathcal{D}^{\infty}(M \setminus p)$ coincides with the diffeotopy group $\mathcal{D}^{\epsilon_p}(M \setminus p)$ of the end at $p$.
 Moreover, the map $r$ coincides with $r_{\epsilon_p}$.
-When dealing with multiple punctures, and especially non-compact manifolds, \emph{universal behavior} has a slightly different meaning which we now specify. \begin{definition} Let $M$ be a topological 4-manifold, $S \subsetneq \mathring{M}$ a non-empty discrete set of points.
-A smoothing of $M \setminus S$ has \emph{universal behavior} if the the map $r_{\epsilon_{p}}$ is surjective for all\footnote{When $M$ is non-smoothable and $|S| \ge 2$ the property has to hold for a subset $S' \subsetneq S$, where $|S'|= |S|-1$.} points $p \in S$. \end{definition} This means that we do not claim that the property holds for other ends of $M \setminus S$.
+When dealing with multiple punctures, and especially non-compact manifolds, \emph{universal behavior} has a slightly different meaning which we now specify.